Nickk888SAMP/Dialog-Pages/README.md

 # Nickk's Dialog Pages
 <img src="/preview.gif" width="400" height="400">

-Dialog Pages adds the possibility to created paged dialog lists.
+Nickk's Dialog Pages adds the possibility to created paged dialog lists.

-It will basically calculate how many items will fit into one page and generate the "`Next`" button if there are too many.
-It will also add a "Back" button if you go to the second page etc.
+It will basically calculate how many items will fit into one page and generate the `Next` button if there are too many.
+It will also add a `Back` button if you go to the second page etc.
-It will calculate the "listitem" in such way, like a normal list would work, so you don't need to make some calculation yourself, everything is automatic and it will return the correct "listitem".
+It will calculate the `listitem`"in such way, like a normal list would work, so you don't need to make some calculation yourself, everything is automatic and it will return the correct `listitem`.

 It is very easy to use, because everything is fully automatic.